xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractlocationtype/declcolumn.md

+The column number of the declaration within the declaration file.

 ## Signature

 ```typescript
 declcolumn?: number | undefined;
 ```

+## Remarks

+Column position where the declaration begins, providing precise horizontal location information for the declaration.
+This enables accurate positioning within development environments when navigating to declaration locations.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>